-Ten percent of boys aged 2-15 living in the most deprived Scottish Index of multiple Deprivation (SIMD) quintile met the recommendation in 2013, compared with 22% in the least deprived quintile.
+Fourteen percent of boys aged 2-15 living in the most deprived Scottish Index of multiple Deprivation (SIMD) quintile met the recommendation in 2014, compared with 16% in the least deprived quintile.
 Seventeen per cent of girls met the recommendation in the least deprived quintile compared with 9% in the most deprived (Chart 2 (view chart) ).
-The proportion of children consuming no daily fruit and vegetables was greatest in the most deprived quintile (14%) and lowest in the least deprived quintile (7%) (Chart 3 (view chart) ).
+The proportion of children consuming no daily fruit and vegetables was greatest in the most deprived quintile (18%) and lowest in the least deprived quintile (5%) (Chart 3 (view chart) ).

 The Scottish Health Survey reported that children with at least one parent who met the recommended daily intake of fruit and vegetables were more likely to meet the recommended intake.

 Research carried out by the Child and Adolescent Health Research Unit at the University of St Andrews (previously at the University of Edinburgh) used the Health Behaviour in School-aged Children (HBSC) survey to assess gender differences in food and drink consumption among Scottish school-aged children.
 The Nutrition and health among young people in Scotland, 2010 briefing paper reported that:

 - Over a quarter of 11-15 year olds consume sweets and crisps once a day or more

 - Girls are more likely to eat fruit and vegetables than boys, whereas boys are more likely to eat chips, biscuits and white bread

 - Boys are more likely than girls to eat breakfast everyday on schooldays and there is a gradual decline in breakfast consumption with age

 - Boys and girls who eat breakfast everyday on school days are more likely to rate their school performance as 'good or very good', and more likely to rate their health as 'excellent or good'